Are you considering a new IT project, service, or solution in your department? The IT Service Center is here to help!

 Step 3: ITS Contract Review

 University policy requires CIO approval for all IT contracts for equipment, software, or services.
-The Systems and Services Contract Review Form (pdf) (Excel) initiates the ITS contract review process.
+The Information Technology Services Contract Review Form (pdf) initiates the ITS contract review process.
 During the contract review, the CIO will check legal, security, and business requirements.
 This review will also ensure that project goals and timing fit with other IT Services work.
 For more information about IT Services contract review, please visit the Technology Contract Guidelines web page or contact the IT Service Center.

 Step 4: Project Implementation